zhiaozhou/PUI2017_zz1749/HW5_zz1749/README.md

 - Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP

 - I searched the Internet for manual of WLS test, studentized errors and hat-values (Leverage) calculation.

+- I want to thank Te Du for helping me with the weights setting